 Defining Nutrition

 A product marketed as “healthy” is not automatically nourishing.
-Marketing language reflects positioning, not physiology.
+Marketing language reflects positioning, not function.
 Nutrition requires more than a macronutrient number.
 It requires looking at whether the body can absorb, utilize, and integrate what is consumed.

 Marketing Protein vs Nutritional Value